syncfusion-content/windowsforms-docs/WindowsForms/XPTaskBar/faq/How-to-align-the-XPTaskBarItems-in-XPTaskBar.md

 ---
 layout: post
-title: How to align the XPTaskBarItems in XPTaskBar
+title: How to align the XPTaskBarItems in XPTaskBar | WindowsForms | Syncfusion
 description: Frequently Asked Questions
 platform: WindowsForms
 control: XPTaskBar